Mattia Capoferri

-Mattia Capoferri (born 30 May 2001) is an Italian footballer who plays as defender for club Pergolettese.
+Mattia Capoferri (born 30 May 2001) is an Italian footballer who plays as defender for club Campobasso.

 Career

 Early career

-Capoferri played for AlbinoLeffe and then moved to Brescia.
+Capoferri played for A.S.D.
+Futura Calcio, then moved to AlbinoLeffe and finally in the youth teams of Brescia.
 He made 18 appearances and scored two goals for the under–19s.

-Lecco
+Career

 In 2020, he moved on loan to Lecco.
 He made his debut with Lecco on 27 September 2020, in the home 1–0 victory against Giana Erminio.

 On 5 January 2022, he returned to Lecco on another loan until the end of the 2021–22 season.

-Piacenza

 On 30 August 2022, Capoferri signed a three-year contract with Piacenza.

-Pergolettese

 On 6 July 2023, Capoferri moved to Pergolettese on a two-year contract.